The Orbital Bivariate Chromatic Polynomial: Introduction

-The chromatic polynomial has been computed for many classes of graphs.
-For some classes, it can even be expressed in closed-form, e.g., $\lambda(\lambda-1)^{n-1}$ is the chromatic polynomial of a path on $n$ vertices, while for the cycle $\Gamma_n$ on $n$ vertices we have

-The proofs of these statements are straightforward and can be found in \cite{Read:1968}.
-We will take up these statements in Section~\ref{sec:main} again where we consider Eq.~(\ref{eq:cycle}) modulo a group of symmetries.

 Chromatic polynomials modulo a group of symmetries were first investigated by Cameron and Kayibi in \cite{Cameron:2007}.
-They introduced the so-called \emph{orbital chromatic polynomial}, which generalizes the chromatic polynomial of a graph for any subgroup of its automorphism group.
-In \cite{Cameron:2007, Cameron:2008, Cameron:2018}, this new polynomial has been investigated for specific graphs, including the Petersen graph, complete graphs, null graphs, paths, and cycles of small length.
-So far, no general formula for the orbital chromatic polynomial of the $n$-cycle has been established.
-In this paper we present such formulae for the group of rotations and the full automorphism group of the $n$-cycle.
+They introduced the so-called \emph{orbital chromatic polynomial}, which counts the number of proper $\lambda$-colorings of a finite, undirected graph modulo a subgroup of its automorphism group.
+In \cite{Cameron:2007, Cameron:2008, Kim:2014}, the orbital chromatic polynomial and its roots have been investigated for small examples of graphs as well as for the classes of edgeless graphs and complete graphs.

-The paper is organised as follows: Section \ref{sec:orbital} recalls the definition of the orbital chromatic polynomial, following the exposition in \cite{Cameron:2007} with a minor modification, along with the automorphism group of the $n$-cycle.
-In Section \ref{sec:Dieder} we consider the structure of a graph which is derived from the $n$-cycle and each of its automorphisms by identifying the vertices in each cycle of the disjoint cycle decomposition of the respective automorphism, thus giving strict evidence to some unproved statements in \cite{Kim:2014}, which are used in Section~\ref{sec:main} to prove our main results on the orbital chromatic polynomial of the $n$-cycle.
-Along the way, and as a consequence of one of our main results, a new proof of Fermat's Little Theorem is obtained.
+Among the many variants and generalizations of the chromatic polynomial, the \emph{bivariate chromatic polynomial}, introduced in \cite{Dohmen:2003}, has received considerable attention \cite{Averbouch:2010, Beck:2023, Trinks:2012, Gerling:2019}.
+This two-variable polynomial not only generalizes the chromatic polynomial; but also generalizes the independence polynomial, and it is closely related to the matching polynomial.
+By definition, the bivariate chromatic polynomial $P_{\Gamma}(\lambda,\mu)$ of a finite, undirected graph $\Gamma$ has a combinatorial interpretation as the number of ways to color the vertices of $\Gamma$ with $\lambda$ colors such that adjacent vertices receive different colors from a set of $\lambda$ colors, or the same color from a distinguished subset of $\lambda-\mu$ colors (i.e., colors larger than $\mu$).

+Our new \emph{orbital bivariate chromatic polynomial}, presented in this article, simultaneously generalizes the orbital chromatic polynomial due to Cameron and Kayibi \cite{Cameron:2007} and the bivariate chromatic polynomial due to Dohmen, P\"onitz, and Tittmann~\cite{Dohmen:2003}.
+In addition to discussing basic properties of this new polynomial, we present general formulas for its evaluation on various families of graphs, including complete graphs, complete bipartite graphs, paths, cycles, and wheels.
+Notably, for some families of graphs, these expansions are new even when restricted to the orbital chromatic polynomial.